-Work-based learning (WBL) is the "umbrella" term used to identify activities which collaboratively engage employers and schools in providing structured learning experiences for students.
+Work-Based Learning (WBL) is the "umbrella" term used to identify activities which collaboratively engage employers and schools in providing structured learning experiences for students.
 WBL can be defined as an institutional arrangement in which learners are concurrently exposed to both work and learning environments.
 WBL literally is an attempt to expand the walls of classroom to include the community as a learning resource.
-It therefore, extends the frontiers of the classroom to the work-world (National centre on secondary education and training (NCSET), 2011).
-WBL affords learners ample opportunities to learn a variety of skills that guarantee synergistic relationship between the school and the world-of-work.
+It therefore, extends the frontiers of the classroom to the workworld (National Centre on Secondary Education and Training (NCSET), 2011).
+WBL provides learners ample opportunities to learn a variety of skills that guarantee synergistic relationship between the school and the world-of-work.
 It is an attempt to narrow the gap existing between theory and practice thereby, making meaningful learning possible.
 Okon (2011) defines WBL as experiential learning programmes that use the work environment as an important component of the curriculum.
 Through WBL, structured learning experiences are provided to the learners through the collaborative efforts of employers of labour and the school.
 This arrangement avails learners opportunities to acquire a variety of skills upon exposure to rigorous academic engagements simultaneously with hands-on career development experiences.

+WBL forges a formidable link between classroom instruction, the world of work and career opportunities, as neither school-based learning nor involvement of a learner in professional work alone (i.e. apprenticeship) guarantees the occurrence of appropriate learning to the extent of satisfying the qualification requirements of the work-world (Jarrad&Jefsioutine, 2006).
+These experiences focus on assisting students to develop broad transferable skills for post secondary education and the workplace.
 A quality WBL program can make school-based learning more relevant by providing students with the opportunity to apply knowledge and skills learned in the classroom to real world situations.
-Work-based learning is supported in the school and at the work site, while school-based learning focuses on academic.
-Work-based learning occurs; away from school, in industries, training centers, a business or community organization.
-Agbai (1992); Johnson,Sword, and Habhegger (2004) identified a wide range of work-based learning types such as apprenticeship, cooperative education and cooperative work experience, credit for prior learning program, internship, job shadowing, career mentorship, practicum, service learning, teacher externship, vocational student organizations, students industrial work experience scheme ,volunteer services in industries, school-based enterprises and school entrepreneurship ventures, clinical work experiences, career fairs, career day and exhibition, worksite field trip and excursion among others.
-Although work-based learning programmes is currently carried out in a variety of ways, they aim at the common goal of providing learners with experiential exposure to the work-world as to guaranteeing eventual smooth transition to the world-of-work upon graduation.
+Work-based learning is supported in the school and at the work site, while school-based learning focuses on academic the education.
+Work-based learning occurs, away from school, in industries, training centers, a business or community organization.

+Agbai (1992) and et.al.
+Johnson, (2004) identified a wide range of work-based learning types such as apprenticeship, cooperative education and cooperative work experience, credit for prior learning program, internship, job shadowing, career mentorship, practicum, service learning, teacher externship, vocational student organizations, students industrial work experience scheme, volunteer services in industries, school-based enterprises and school entrepreneurship ventures, clinical work experiences, career fairs, career day and exhibition, worksite field trips and excursion among others.
+Although work-based learning programmes are currently carried out in a variety of ways, they aim at the common goal of providing learners with experiential exposure to the work-world.
+This enable guarantee of eventual smooth transition to the world-of-work upon graduation.